cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 It's not your turn now.
 It's my turn now.
 We warned you several times.
 You just moved on.
-All this wouldn't be necessary if you'd backed off, if you'd acted reasonable.
+All this wouldn't be necessary if you'd backed off if you'd acted reasonably.
 But you leave us no choice."

 Hilde stammers again.